 The Secretary of State sends a communication from the Chairman of the Eastern Extension Telegraph Company setting forth a proposal for a cable from Penang to Rangoon, as supplementary to the line from Madras to Penang.

 Mr. Audley Coote gives the Governments the choice of several projects so far as concerns terms;

-76-7199.
-14 Sep., 1876.
-Mr. Audley Coote gives the Governments the choice of School and a guarantee of interest, a subsidy, or the direct purchase of a cable.
+a guarantee of interest, a subsidy, or the direct purchase of a cable.